 - Download the Samsung USB Drivers for the Windows operating system that is running on the computer.

-Rooting the Samsung Galaxy Grand Prime SM-G530W smartphone running on the Android 5.1.1 Lollipop software updates using the CF-Auto-Root tool
+How to Root Samsung Galaxy Grand Prime SM-G530W on Android 5.1.1 (Lollipop) Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy Grand Prime SM-G530W smartphone so you can start using the options that then become available to developers.